 As an international Group with numerous supplier and customer relationships worldwide, Klöckner & Co aims to ensure integrity and responsibility both within the Company and in interactions with business partners, as well as to establish responsible relationships.
 Klöckner & Co expects employees at all levels of the Company, regardless of their hierarchical position, to comply with prevailing competition rules and antitrust laws.
 The Management Board has unequivocally expressed in its "Tone from the Top" that antitrust violations and corruption are not tolerated at Klöckner & Co and any infringements are systematically pursued.

-As a tradition-rich company, Klöckner & Co also regards it as its duty to contribute to the well-being of society.
-Active involvement in the immediate vicinity of our headquarters and branches is a key aspect and an identitybuilding factor for our Group.
+As a company with a long tradition, Klöckner & Co also considers it its duty to contribute to the well-being of society.
 We are committed to the principles of the "Davos Manifesto" of the World Economic Forum.
-In addition, active involvement in the immediate vicinity
+In addition, active involvement in the immediate vicinity of our company headquarters and branches is important to us and is a factor that creates identity for our company.

-of our headquarters and branches is important to us and is an identity-forming factor for our company.
-According to the principles of the "Davos Manifesto", the universal purpose of a company in the fourth industrial revolution consists of three principles.
-We are committed to the principles of the "Davos Manifesto" and regard them as a guideline for our business activities.
+According to the principles of the "Davos Manifesto", the universal task of a company in the fourth industrial revolution consists of three principles.
+We are committed to the principles of the "Davos Manifesto" and regard them as a guideline for our corporate actions.

 - The purpose of a company is to engage all its stakeholders in shared and sustained value creation.